danielepolencic/node-zephyros/README.md

 ```

 **apps**
-Return an array containing an app object for all the apps available.
+Return an array containing an app object for all the apps running.

 ```node
 z.bind('t', ['Cmd', 'Shift'])